 Feel like you only have 5 minutes for self-care?

-It seriously doesn’t matter how much time you have or how far you think you have to go.
-Just start with some simple things you can do in 5-minutes and you’ll see results!
+It doesn’t matter how much time you have or how far you think you must go.
+Start with some simple things you can do in 5-minutes, and you’ll see results!

-In conclusion, the reality is you don’t need extra time to take care of yourself.
+In conclusion, you don’t need extra time to care for yourself.

 You only need to be present at whatever time you have so you can focus.